peterzan/ILETP/supporting-docs/4-ILETP-law-positioning.md

 AI will shape the coming decade.
 How we handle trust, safety, transparency, and accountability will shape AI.

 **ILETP is not a finished standard — it’s a starting point.**
 A place where open collaboration can build technical foundations that policy and industry may one day rely on.
-If the work resonates, fork it, critique it, extend it, challenge it — help it grow.
+If the work resonates, fork it, critique it, extend it, challenge it and help it grow.